-- For 85% (n=226/265) of cases, the most likely mode of transmission was person-to-person transmission via sexual contact.
-In 2024, the most likely mode of transmission among most cases was person-to-person transmission via sexual contact. - A quarter of all cases had a known contact either with a Mpox case, a person with symptoms compatible with Mpox symptoms, or with materials contaminated with Mpox virus. - Most cases did not travel out of BC during the 21 days preceding their illness onset, suggesting acquisition in BC.
-The proportion of potentially travel-acquired cases was 25% in 2024, compared with 27% overall.
+- For 87% (n = 282/325) of cases, the most likely mode of transmission was person-to-person transmission via sexual contact.
+In 2024 and 2025, the most likely mode of transmission among most cases was person-to-person transmission via sexual contact. - About a quarter of all cases had a known contact either with a Mpox case, a person with symptoms compatible with Mpox symptoms, or with materials contaminated with Mpox virus. - Most cases did not travel out of BC during the 21 days preceding their illness onset, suggesting acquisition in BC.
+The proportion of potentially travel-acquired cases was 30% in 2024, and 27% in 2025.